flamerecca/yii2-gitbook-cookbook/forms-validator-multiple-attributes.md

 }
 ```

-Because`$attribute`contains the list of all related attributes, we can use loop in case of adding errors for all attributes is needed:
+因為`$attribute`包含 the list of all related attributes, we can use loop in case of adding errors for all attributes is needed:

 ```php
 foreach ($attribute as $singleAttribute) {